kurtosis-tech/kurtosis/docs/docs/quickstart.md

 which will list the most recently created images on your machine.

 :::tip
 Having and using a DockerHub account is *optional* for this quickstart.
-However, if at any point in this quickstart you see the following error message:
+However, while very unlikely, if at any point in this quickstart you see the following error message:
 ```
 Error response from daemon: toomanyrequests: You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limit
 ```